swells/deployr-release-conventions/README.md

 ## Marking Release

-Once the master branch has been [tagged](#tagging) with the appropriate [release points](#semantic-versioning), we can begin to prepair that tag for a release.
+Once the master branch has been [tagged](#tagging) with the appropriate [release points](#semantic-versioning), we can begin to prepare that tag for a release.
 Marking the tagged historical version as a _release_ is done from Github using their [Releases](https://github.com/blog/1547-release-your-software) workflow.

 In Github:

-1. Click the _releases_ link at the top of the repository
+1. Click the _releases_ link at the top of the repository.
-2. Click the _Create a new release_ button
+2. Click the _Create a new release_ button.
-3. Choose the _Tag version_ from the drop-down list (or input feild if this is the first release)
+3. Choose the _Tag version_ from the drop-down list (or input field if this is the first release).
-4. Give the release a title. _Release titles_ should adhear to the [release title conventions](#title-conventions)
+4. Give the release a title based on the [semantic version](#semantic-versioning). _Release titles_ should adhere to the [release title conventions](#release-title-convention).
-5. Add release notes. _Release notes_ should adhear to the [release notes conventions](#notes-conventions)
+5. Add release notes. _Release notes_ should adhere to the [release notes conventions](#release-notes-convention).
+6. If appropriate, attached the release _binaries_ by dragging and dropping them to the page or via the file chooser.
+7. Finally, publish the tagged release by clicking the _Publish release_ button.

+### Release Title Convention

+The title of a release should only contain its corresponding [semantic version](Semantic Versioning) minus the **v** from the version string.
+For example, the _release title_ for version _v7.3.3_ would be `7.3.3`.

+### Release Notes Convention